node-task/spec/README.md

 ## method &nsub;
 `task.method(config)`

-If using this package, but not using one of the built-in [task types](#type-%E2%8A%84), override this to perform arbitrary tasks.
+If building a module using this package, but not using one of the built-in [task types](#type-%E2%8A%84), define this to perform an arbitrary task.
 If the completion of this method is asynchronous, a promise must be returned.

 **Example:**
 ```js